-Be aware of and understand your workplace's policies and protocols for wearing non-medical masks.
-Wear non-medical masks in work vehicles if it's recommended or required, and ensure you wear your non-medical mask properly.
+Be aware of and understand your workplace's policies and protocols for wearing masks.
+Wear a mask as required by your workplace policies and procedures and as directed by Manitoba Public Health in work vehicles.
 Be a good example for your co-workers!

 Review vehicle sanitation procedures to ensure they are thorough and maintain a healthy and safe environment.
 This includes reviewing how often the vehicle is cleaned, and whether workers must clean the vehicle prior to someone entering and after they exit, or at shift changes.

 Check in with workers to determine the level of training they received on sanitization, and make sure workers are using appropriate disinfectants on surfaces, including high-touch points (like door handles, seat belts and control buttons).